Make pretty hand-painted tea towels for your kitchen and a few more to give as gifts!

 Remove your stencil and let dry for 24 hours before setting them with an iron.

-Follow the instruction for your particular paint.
+Follow the instructions for your particular paint.
 According to the directions on the FolkArt bottle, do not use a steam iron, dry heat only.
 Wait for 72 hours before hand or machine washing in cool water.
 Enjoy your new, pretty tea towels!

 More Photos of My Finished Tea Towels

-MORE HOME DECOR IDEAS:
+MORE HANDMADE CRAFT IDEAS:

 - 6 Unique DIY Tiered Trays Made With Flea Market Finds